 - Gage the health of a company.
 You can search companies on LinkedIn to see who’s been recently hired, the rate of turnover, and if key people are jumping ship.

 - Track start-ups.
 You can see people in your network who are initiating new companies.

 - Identify warm leads into companies that appeal to you.
 Some of your connections may be linked to people either in companies or jobs that appeal to you.
 Ask for introductions in your quest for information.

-The top portion should include your full name, location, current (or former) title, past positions, and educational credentials.
+Over the fold, you should include full credentials - name, location, current (or former) title, past positions, and educational credentials.

-The summary section should be used to delineate your professional experience, background and interests.
-Use this area to highlight who you are and what you’re recognized for.
-The specialties field allows you to list your areas of expertise that will help potential employers find you when they’re seeking talent.
+The field for skills allows you to list your areas of expertise that will help potential employers to find you when they’re seeking talent.

-The education section should also be listed in chronological order with the name of the school, its location, the degree you received along with some associated activities and honors.
+The education section should be listed in chronological order.
+Include the name of the school, its location, and the degree you received.
+You may further with some associated activities and honors.

 The additional information element gives you the chance to give users more insight into your professional qualifications by adding some websites, groups, and interests.

-Make every effort to obtain at least 3-5 recommendations from former managers, peers and direct reports.
-These help illustrate your achievements, project credibility, and reasons why people enjoy working with you.
+Make every effort to obtain at least 3-5 recommendations from former managers, peers, and direct reports.
+They help illustrate your achievements, project credibility, and reasons why people enjoy working with you.